MetEast/AssistService/README.md

-# Pasar-Assist-Service
+# meteast-Assist-Service
-The assist service keep synchrozing all collectibles from Pasar contract on bockchain to deployable server as an intermediate service for 3rd applications to browse all collectible data.
+The assist service keep synchrozing all collectibles from meteast contract on bockchain to deployable server as an intermediate service for 3rd applications to browse all collectible data.

 ## 部署